tbela99/tab/Docs/Tab.Plugins.Matrix.md

 * amount - (*int*, optional) number of rows. default to 8
 * fragments - (*int*, optional) number of fragments per row. default to 3.
 * sort - (*mixed*, optional) the sort filter to apply to the slices. default to *['none', 'reverse', 'shuffle']*.
-* transitions  - (*mixed*, optional) list of transitions to use, you can specify one or more transitions. if not specified all transitions will be applied. default to *['grow', 'floom', 'wave', 'lines', 'chains', 'fold', 'fall', 'explode', 'implode', 'out']*
+* transitions  - (*mixed*, optional) list of transitions to use, you can specify one or more transitions. if not specified all transitions will be applied. default to *['grow', 'floom', 'wave', 'lines', 'chains', 'fold', 'fall', 'explode', 'implode', 'out', 'split']*

 ## Example: